langchain-ai/langgraph/docs/docs/concepts/memory.md

     }
 ```

-LangGraph will call the `manage_list` "[reducer][reducer]" function any time an update is returned under the key "my_list".
+LangGraph will call the `manage_list` "[reducer](low_level#reducer)" function any time an update is returned under the key "my_list".
 Within that function, we define what types of updates to accept.
 Typically, messages will be added to the existing list (the conversation will grow); however, we've also added support to accept a dictionary that lets you "keep" certain parts of the state.
 This lets you programmatically drop old message context.

 Another common approach is to let you return a list of "remove" objects that specify the IDs of all messages to delete.
 If you're using the LangChain messages and the [`add_messages`](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.message.add_messages) reducer (or `MessagesState`, which uses the same underlying functionality) in LangGraph, you can do this using a `RemoveMessage`.